 What Does Leasehold Mean in Gibraltar?

 This is different from freehold, where you own both the building and the land underneath it outright, with no time limit.
-In the UK, the leasehold system has been heavily criticised and reform is ongoing.
+In the UK, the leasehold system has attracted considerable criticism and reform is ongoing there.
 In Gibraltar, leasehold is simply the norm for apartments and most buyers accept it without concern, provided the lease terms are reasonable.

 Why Is Most Gibraltar Property Leasehold?

 Gibraltar is small.
-Very small.
 It covers roughly 6.7 square kilometres, much of which is taken up by the Rock itself, military land, and the airport.
-The government has historically owned significant amounts of land and developed housing estates on a leasehold basis.
-Private developers also typically own the land beneath their developments and sell units on long leases.
+The government has historically owned significant amounts of land and developed housing on a leasehold basis.
+Private developers also typically own the land beneath their developments and sell individual units on long leases.

 This makes Gibraltar more similar to places like Hong Kong or parts of urban London than to most of Spain or the UK's rural areas.
-Leasehold isn't a red flag here.
-It's just how the market works.
+Leasehold is not a red flag here.
+It is simply how the market works.

 What Are the Different Types of Leasehold in Gibraltar?

-There are broadly two categories of leasehold you'll encounter when buying property in Gibraltar:
+There are broadly two categories of leasehold you will encounter when buying property in Gibraltar:

-GHA estates are government-built residential developments where the government owns the land.
-Leaseholders pay a low annual ground rent to the Gibraltar government.
+A significant portion of Gibraltar's housing stock sits on government-owned land, developed and managed under the Ministry for Housing.
+Leaseholders pay a low annual ground rent to the Government of Gibraltar.
 These properties are often more affordable than private developments and are popular with Gibraltarians.
-Ground rent on GHA properties tends to be nominal.
+Ground rent on government-owned estates tends to be nominal.

 Private Developer Leasehold

-Private developments such as Ocean Village, Eurotowers, and many newer apartment blocks are built and owned by private developers or companies who retain the freehold and sell individual units on long leases.
-Service charges on these developments are set by the management company and can be substantially higher than GHA ground rents.
+Private developments such as Ocean Village, EuroTowers, and many newer apartment blocks are built by private developers who retain the freehold of the land and sell individual units on long leases.
+Service charges on these developments are set by the management company and can be substantially higher than ground rents on government-owned estates.

 How Long Is a Typical Lease in Gibraltar?